Join a Cluster and Rebalance

-Enter the cluster-name and password, and uncheck all Services fields except Data.
+10.142.181.101) and password, and uncheck all Services fields except Data.
 Leave all other details unchanged.
-Then, left-click on the Join With Custom Configuration button, at the lower right.
+Then, click on the Join With Custom Configuration button, at the lower right.

 The dashboard for the cluster now appears.
 The following notification is provided at the lower left:

-Access the Servers screen, by left-clicking on the Servers tab, on the left-hand navigation bar.
+Access the Servers screen, by clicking on the Servers tab, on the left-hand navigation bar.
 The display is as follows:

 This indicates that the new node,

 10.142.181.102has successfully joined the cluster.
 However, it is not yet taking traffic, and will be added following a rebalance.
 Note, at this point, the figure under the Items column for for